tinybeachthor/tinybeachthor.github.io/posts/future-music.md

 As sound is a physical phenomenon, we need to model its behavior with a model - use an approximation.
 On the flip side, we are not limited by what is physically possible in this world.
-We could disregard the Doppler shift, make sound become louder as it moves further away.
-Taking things to the extreme: underwater drums, instruments moving at supersonic speeds, or non-euclidean recording rooms.
+We could disregard the Doppler shift, make sound become louder as it moves further away; taking things to the extreme: underwater drums, instruments moving at supersonic speeds, or non-euclidean recording rooms.

 ## Human attention limits